heikoburau/ParallelAverage/Readme.md

 ParallelAverage - Browser
 -------------------------

 ParallelAverage comes with its own [web based User interface](https://heikoburau.github.io/ParallelAverage-browser) for an intuitive browsing of its databases.
-It helps users to keep track of a growing number of function calls / SLURM-jobs.
+It helps users to keep track of a growing number of function calls / jobs.
 Check out the repository [here](https://github.com/heikoburau/ParallelAverage-browser).

 ![pae_sm](https://user-images.githubusercontent.com/5159590/146452679-5cc9b054-3767-483e-bca2-83eadf958bbb.png)